hugo-blomdahl/dawgs-esp/README.md

 The main repo for the code of the embedded system(s).

 ## Code standard
+Files should start with small letters.
 Functions and variables should be named using the camelCase standard: `myFunction(int myInput)`.
 Every function should at least have a brief description of what it does and how it works.
 It is a good idea to comment author(s) of functions as well.

 Do not put all your code in the main file, call it from there instead.